 From Britain’s favorite English Breakfast blend with a splash of milk to the world-renowned Chinese red teas, black tea is diverse and always delicious.
 But there’s more to this famous drink than just how to drink it!
 Everything you need to know about black tea includes where it’s grown, how it’s produced, how it tastes and some unexpected health benefits.

 To be specific, black tea can only be made from the Camellia Sinensis plant.
 The 2 major varieties of this plant are Sinensis (Chinese black teas are derived from this variety) and Assamica (which produces the deliciously malty Indian Assam tea).
-To make the tea for your favourite black tea blend, the leaves are picked, withered, rolled and oxidised.
-This oxidising process turns the green leaves black and gives you that rich, bold black tea flavour.
-We then quickly fire the leaves to stop them oxidising further, then dry, roll and package the leaves for you to buy.
+To make the tea for your favorite black tea blend, the leaves are picked, withered, rolled and oxidized.
+This oxidizing process turns the green leaves black and gives you that rich, bold black tea flavor.
+We then quickly fire the leaves to stop them oxidizing further, then dry, roll and package the leaves for you to buy.

 The Origins of Black Tea